Table of Contents

 You might also see a pass (+) or a neutral (?), but these quantifiers are rare because they tend to be less secure.

-Since email authentication can be technical and somewhat confusing, let’s break down the process of SPF record configuration into five simple steps.
+Since email authentication can be technical and somewhat confusing, let’s break down the process of setting up an SPF record into five simple steps.

 First, make a list of all the mail servers and IP addresses your organization uses to send emails on behalf of your brand.
 This list may include: